oat-sa/taohub-articles/forge/How to make a new extension 3 3/how-to-make-a-new-extension-3-3.md

     ```json
         "require" : {
             // long list of other repos,
-            "yourgithubusername/taoDocs" : "dev-master"
+            "yourgithubusername/taoExample" : "dev-master"
         }
     ```
 8. You are now finally ready to run `composer update` which should find your package on Github and pull it in.
 9. Refresh your open instance of TAO.

-A `taoDocs` section should have appeared in the top main menu.
+A `taoExample` section should have appeared in the top main menu.
 Click on it and look at your new empty extension.

 ![basic extension](resources/tao_extension_0.png)